ethereum/execution-apis/src/engine/specification.md

 * result: `object`
     - `status`: `enum` - `"VALID" | "INVALID" | "SYNCING"`
     - `latestValidHash`: `DATA|null`, 32 Bytes - the hash of the most recent *valid* block in the branch defined by payload and its ancestors
-    - `validationError`: `ValidationErrorV1|null` - an object providing additional details on the validation error if the payload is deemed `INVALID`
+    - `validationError`: `String|null` - a message providing additional details on the validation error if the payload is deemed `INVALID`
 * error: code and message set in case an exception happens while executing the payload.

 #### Specification